 Drugs, alcohol, firearms and knives are not permitted on the trip.
-Please remain compliant with airline restrictions to prevent delays in the airport.
-Think carefully before brining any valuable or sentimental item with you.
-It will be up to you to keep all your belongings safe as we will not have the benefit of security or resident directors to help rescue lost or stolen items.
+Please comply with airline restrictions to prevent delays in the airport.
+Think carefully before bringing any valuable or sentimental items.
+It will be up to you to keep all your belongings safe.